 That disposable lighter might do the trick any other day, but when there are colder temperatures and strong winds, you need a wind-resistant flame to keep the fire going.
 SOTO has a pocket torch under $25, and customers love it.

 It is small, but it's exactly what you need when the wind doesn't calm down.
 SOTO's Pocket Torch XT has a wind-resistant burner and electronic ignition.
 This is not the typical BIC lighter that you keep around the house.
 It may look like it, but don't let the flame size fool you.
 That blue flame you're looking at reaches up to 2300°F.

 The SOTO torch fuel cartridge is refillable.
 You can refill the refillable lighter with normal butane or outdoor canisters that contain a combination of butane, isobutane, and propane.
-It may not work in freezing temperatures and high altitudes above 5,000 ft, but it's a significantly beneficial gadget to keep on you regardless.
+It may not work in freezing temperatures or high altitudes above 5,000 ft, but it's a significantly beneficial gadget to keep on you regardless.

+It's a great lighter.
+The uses for a Soto Pocket Torch are endless.
 The average customer rating is close to 4 out of 5 stars, and Amazon customer reviews are fantastic.
 See what customers are saying about this mini blow torch.

 I agree with the review above.
 If it can save you on windy days while you're backpacking, it's an excellent investment.

 Campers, backpackers, and hunters will make great use of it.

 This post was originally published on March 17, 2020.